 A focus on the environment is part of our culture and affects the decisions we make every day.
 Continuous improvement is also an important part of Macca’s overall business culture and this attitude also directs our journey towards environmental sustainability.

-We have numerous communication channels in place to inform our people of environmental initiatives and encourage participation in events such as Clean Up Australia Day and Earth Hour.
+We have numerous communication channels in place to inform our people of environmental initiatives and encourage participation in events such as Clean Up Australia Day.